-I recently spent 10 days at Indus Valley Ayurvedic Centre (IVAC) at the foot of the Chamundi Hills in Mysuru.
+I recently had space to breathe when I spent 10 days at Indus Valley Ayurvedic Centre (IVAC) at the foot of the Chamundi Hills in Mysuru.
 This is one of India’s cleanest, greenest and coolest cities, the place of sandalwood, silk, and yoga schools.

 Despite recently dropping out of a lifetime of work, trying to save some lives and landscapes, the stress and heartache of living on this suffering planet today, weigh heavily.